The all-time top UEFA women's club scorer: we salute Ada Hegerberg, a scorer in four of Lyon's finals victories.

 "She has unconventional qualities.
 It is impressive how she has managed to make history in such a short space of time."

 "A lot of people must be happy about [her] comeback.
 The whole of women's football must be happy; she is a great player and has gone through many difficult times.
 She had tears of joy."

 "She has performed to a world-class standard and delivered goal after goal on the biggest football stages for a number of years.
 Of course, getting her back means a lot to the Norwegian national team."

-Martin Sjögren, Norway coach after her March 2022 recall
+Martin Sjögren, former Norway coach after her March 2022 recall

 Claims to fame